What are cash equivalents at FYERS, and how can I use them?

 • Treasury bills

-• ETFs like Liquidbees
+• ETFs such as Liquidbees

 • Money market instruments